 How patriarchy is practiced and encouraged in the family

 If you are a woman, you must have encountered numerous situations in the family where you must have experienced a clear bias towards the male members.
 We females have to take the major burn of this prejudiced and unfair patriarchal mindset which is based on gender inequality.

 Father or brothers are given obvious priority over the females in almost all the spheres of life.
 Men were served the food first and women were supposed to eat only after the male members have finished eating.
 In career choices, the boys are allowed a wider range of career options, while the girls are restricted to a very few, socially acceptable choices.
-Women become the flag bearer of sacrifice, mostly in the name of family honor and denied the social and domestic rights in some situations (a widow).
+Women become the flag bearer of sacrifice, mostly in the name of family honor and denied the social and domestic rights in some situations.

 Studies have revealed that the majority of husbands want their wives to work outside for financial reasons, but they are not prepared to share the household chores or looking after children at home.
 Even in a nuclear family system, most of the men consider it beneath their dignity to help in household tasks; the sole cause of working women’s distress.
-If she focuses more on work than home than friction may arise and family peace and happiness is disturbed.
+If she focuses more on work than home than friction may arise and family peace and happiness are disturbed.